It’s time to eliminate the biggest obstacle to looking fabulous …your messy, dysfunctional closet!

 1

 Wish you had more closet space?
 Replace wood and plastic hangers with these thin velvet ones, and you'll be surprised at how much more room you have.
 These elegant hangers are fine, light, and have a great grip.
-Even if you already own some in black, the pink is so pretty and will transform your closet and mood.
-Treat Yourself!
+Yes, you can buy them in black but the pink is prettier and doesn't leave black fuzz at the bottom of your cupboards like I find the black ones do.

 2